If an acquirer does not obtain full control of a target company, what rights do minority shareholders enjoy?

 Please note that additional voting requirements (and, accordingly, veto rights) in non-public companies may be set forth by a company’s charter.

-Under the general law, the only right of minority shareholders is to inspect the books and records of the target company unless special rights are included in the target company’s articles of association, as well as the right to take action against directors if the directors cause damages to the company and the company fails to take action against the directors.
+Under the general law, the only right of minority shareholders is to inspect the books and records of the target company unless special rights are included in the target company’s articles of association, as well as the right to take action against directors if the directors cause damage to the company and the company fails to take action against the directors.

-Public Company (shareholder holding less than 25%)
+Public Company (shareholders holding less than 25%)

 - Institute proceedings against directors before the court (if the target company refuses to do so) for breach of fiduciary duties, the articles of association, shareholders resolutions or applicable law (5%).
-Given the new class rights legislation which came into force at the end of last year, shareholders can easily gather and take legal action against the directors before the court.
+Given the new class rights legislation, which came into force at the end of last year, shareholders can easily gather and take legal action against the directors before the court.